nickmcgreivy/pde_runtime_comparisons/2d_navier_stokes/README.txt

 Step 3:

-Replace "todo" with top two lines in makefile.
+Replace the lines with TODO with in makefile.

 Step 4: